 There may be web browsing delays if there is a gap on the maximum concurrent connections between the downstream proxy and upstream proxy of IWSS/IWSVA.

-The maximum connections should be observed in an environment with multiple proxies for this may cause delays since each proxy has a different concurrent connection.
+In an environment with multiple proxies, the amount of maximum connections should be monitored since this may cause delays since each proxy has a different default value of concurrent connections.

-IWSVA has an automatic tuning feature which allows acceptable concurrent connection that depends on the OS resource.
-If there are more requests over acceptable concurrent connection, IWSVA returns "503 Service Unavailable" response to the client.
+IWSVA has an automatic tuning feature which allows an acceptable amount of concurrent connections that depends on the OS resources.
+If there is amount of requests which goes over the acceptable amount of concurrent connections, IWSVA returns a "503 Service Unavailable" response to the client.

-To expand a concurrent connection, the OS resource must be added for automatic tuning.
+To expand the concurrent connections, OS resources must be added for automatic tuning.